|Photo credit: @trinitymartinez1|

 |The view from our balcony.|

-Greet best friends I haven’t seen last year’s Comic Con.
+Greet best friends I haven’t seen since last year’s Comic Con.

 Eat nutritious and delicious lunch of In N Out.